A Restaurant In Buffalo Bills Country Is Offering The ‘Robert Kraft Sandwich’ — Jerked And Pulled Pork

 Robert Kraft apparently isn’t getting much sympathy in Buffalo Bills country.

-The charges against the New England Patriots owner for allegedly soliciting a prostitute has led to a wave of mockery online from fans of teams that had been subjected to hearing about how superior “Patriot Way” for years.
+The charges against the New England Patriots owner for allegedly soliciting a prostitute has led to a wave of mockery online from fans of teams that had been subjected to hearing about how superior the “Patriot Way” is for years.
 Kraft’s impending arrest is leading to plenty of jokes, including one from the Dinosaur Bar-B-Que restaurant in Syracuse.
-The eatery tweeted on Sunday about it’s special “Robert Kraft sandwich” — which is made of jerked and pulled pork.
+The eatery tweeted on Sunday about its special “Robert Kraft sandwich” — which is made of jerked and pulled pork.

 The restaurant’s tweet has gotten some viral attention, with many retweeting it as a dig at the Patriots owner.
 The restaurant is from Syracuse, which is located in Central New York close to the line where Buffalo Bills territory blends into the fandom of the New York Jets and Giants — a hotbed of hatred for the Patriots.
 The restaurant also has another location in Rochester, which is closer to Buffalo and solidly in anti-Patriots land.